 Immersion helps provide motivation, develop skill, and improve retention.
 Immersion also helps learners to construct mental models that are robust enough to guide effective performance in real-world situations

 Immersion matters.
 Realism matters.
-Cognitive science provides evidence for why this is true.
+And the cognitive science behind the Learn-by-Doing approach provides evidence for why this is true.

 It all comes down to learning effectiveness, doesn’t it?
 We know about the Forgetting Curve, and we know that performance often hinges on applying knowledge properly – the “doing” rather than the “knowing.”
 Learning to apply knowledge – skill acquisition – is the catalyst to achieve performance.
 This is not easy.